tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

     return RevocationDetails.GetSuccess();
 }
 ```
-`RevokeAuthenticationAsync` is a little more involved due to validation that the key you&#8217;re trying to revoke exists, is yours, isn&#8217;t already revoked, and so on, but then it updates the key type from `APIKey` to `RevokedAPIKey` and updates it in Cosmos DB.
+`RevokeAuthenticationAsync` is a little more involved due to validation that the key you're trying to revoke exists, is yours, isn't already revoked, and so on, but then it updates the key type from `APIKey` to `RevokedAPIKey` and updates it in Cosmos DB.

 <div class="warning-area">
   <p>
-    So, ask me about class initializers&#8230;
+    So, ask me about class initializers…
   </p>

   <p>
     There are times that using class initializers is an <b>anti-pattern</b>, like the case above.
-If the properties are required for the object to be valid, put it in the constructor and don&#8217;t use class initializers for it.
+If the properties are required for the object to be valid, put it in the constructor and don't use class initializers for it.
 Everything else is fair game.
   </p>

   <p>
-    I recognize that people really like them, but it misleads the next developer and makes it easy to introduce bugs when you&#8217;re adding or changing &#8220;required&#8221; fields.
+    I recognize that people really like them, but it misleads the next developer and makes it easy to introduce bugs when you're adding or changing “required” fields.
   </p>
 </div>